AskShri/ThreatModeling/owasp-juice-shop-gold-standard/Documentation/Architecture-and-Data-Flows.md

     A -- REST API Calls (HTTPS) --> B
     B -- SQL Queries --> C
     B -- NoSQL Queries --> D

-Key Trust Boundaries:
-Internet to Client: The user's interaction with the frontend.
-Client to Server: This is the most critical trust boundary.
-All data coming from the Angular client to the Node.js backend is considered untrusted and must be validated 4.

-Server to Data Stores: The boundary between the application logic and the persistence layers.

-2. Context Diagram (Level 0 DFD)

-This diagram shows the Juice Shop as a single process and illustrates its interactions with external entities.
+Key Trust BoundariesInternet to Client: The user's interaction with the frontend.Client to Server: This is the most critical trust boundary.
+All data coming from the Angular client to the Node.js backend is considered untrusted and must be validated.Server to Data Stores: The boundary between the application logic and the persistence layers.2.
+Context Diagram (Level 0 DFD)This diagram shows the Juice Shop as a single process and illustrates its interactions with external entities.graph TD

-Code snippet

-graph TD
     User[Customer / Visitor] -- Interacts via Browser --> JuiceShop((Juice Shop System))
     Admin[Administrator] -- Manages via Browser --> JuiceShop
     PartnerSystem[Partner Catalog System] -- XML Catalogs --> JuiceShop
     JuiceShop -- User Data / Orders --> DBs[(Application Databases)]
     JuiceShop -- "Transaction Hashes (undocumented)" --> Ledger[(Public Blockchain Ledger)]

-3. Detailed Data Flow Diagrams (DFDs)

-3.1 DFD for Product Search (User Story 2.1)

-This DFD shows how a user's search query is processed against the primary SQL database.
+3. Detailed Data Flow Diagrams (DFDs)3.1 DFD for Product SearchThis DFD shows how a user's search query is processed against the primary SQL database.graph TD subgraph "Browser (Client)"

-Code snippet

-graph TD
-    subgraph "Browser (Client)"
         Search[Search Bar]
     end